 If you seek Deduction or Expense information, then you need evidence to establish that: 1) the expense was Ordinary & Necessary and 2) it was paid in the year.
-So, this evidence can consist of tangible items such as bank accounts, checks or receipts but can also be an affidavit or testimony from a witness (even your own).
+So, this evidence can consist of tangible items such as bank accounts, checks or receipts.
+It can also be an affidavit or testimony from a witness (even your own).

 Where to Look

 Obviously, the 1st place to look is within your own records.
 Even if you can't find all the missing documents, perhaps enough of them can be obtained to establish a pattern which can be logically carried forward.
 You will also find account numbers, court filing numbers, case numbers, bank account numbers & all such numbers that will help you find other information.

 For bank accounts you'll have to go to the bank where the account existed, if it is still in business.
 Many bank records are available but the cost can be high, depending on what year you want.
 Bank statements cost less than when you need cancelled checks or more advanced research.
 Sadly, for many of these IRS proceedings it is advisable to get ALL your records from the bank.
 No matter what the cost.

 For cash transactions, you'll have to get affidavits from the other people involved or ask them to testify for you, if possible.